What is House Rent Allowance?

 - Actual rent paid subtracted by 10% of the salary (salary encompasses dearness allowance, basic pay, and charge on revenue based on fixed percentage.
 The salary is considered from the time an employee joins an organisation)

-- 40% of the salary for non-metros (salary encompasses dearness allowance, basic pay, and charge on revenue based on fixed percentage.
-The salary is considered from the time an employee joins an organisation); for metro cities it is 50%
+- 40% of the salary for non-metros (salary encompasses dearness allowance, basic pay, and charge on revenue based on fixed percentage).
+The salary is considered from the time an employee joins an organization for metro cities is 50%

 10% of [(Rs.25,000 for each month *12) + (Rs.2,000 for each month *12)]

 ||50% of [(Rs.25,000 for each month *12) + (Rs.2,000 for each month *12)](50% is considered as the accommodation is in Delhi)

 ||Exempt House Rent Allowance = least of 1, 2 & 3

 - An employee can even claim House Rent Allowance exemption if rent is given to a family member.
 In such a scenario, it is logical that pay rent on a monthly basis via bank transfer (though it is not a legitimate requirement)